hxlnt/nobadmemories.com/src/render/posts/blogging-with-hugo-and-azure.html.md

 ## Create a GitHub repository for your Hugo website source

 Don't have a Hugo site?
 Want a starter project to play with?
 You've got it!
 Simply fork [https://github.com/hxlnt/hugo-on-azure](https://github.com/hxlnt/hugo-on-azure).
 It already has the necessary Azure deployment files in it as well as a simple theme I created.
 So it's ready to go!
-Note that it's really simple.
-You should check out the [Hugo docs](http://gohugo.io) when you're ready to build the real deal.

 If you already have a Hugo site built, you don't need to fork the sample project.
 Simply create a new GitHub repository for your Hugo website source.
 You should not include build output here (the `public` folder)&mdash;just the source.
 You will want to be sure to include the theme and config files.
 Then, add the following two files at the root of the repository: